There are a number of ways to go about finding a therapist:

-All COSRT general and accredited members have signed up to our code of ethics and complaints procedure.
+All COSRT general and accredited members have signed up to our Code of Ethics for General and Accredited Members and conduct procedure.
 Some COSRT members may also be registered with UKCP as a UKCP Psychotherapist or Psychotherapeutic Counsellor

 It is perfectly OK to shop around for a therapist.
 This is particularly true if you are spending money to see a private therapist, but even in an NHS clinic, it’s fine to say that you would like to see somebody else – for example if: